CARE Study

 Where is it being conducted?

 This study is being conducted at Boston Children's Hospital in collaboration with hospitals all over the United States and several international institutions.
-Families may participate remotely from wherever they live.
+Currently, families may participate remotely from wherever they live in the United States, or locally through BCH and Cincinnati Children’s Hospital Medical Center.

 What must I do if I’m in the study?